Organic Chemistry Program

 This Committee oversees the scientific progress of the student toward completion of a degree.
 Faculty members on the Committee are selected for expertise in the thesis area so they can contribute substantial intellectual insight in direction of the project.
 The Committee must have at least four members, including the thesis advisor and at least two Program faculty members.
 The Committee meets at least once a year to provide guidance and advice and to ensure the student’s satisfactory progress toward a degree.

 The qualifying examination evaluates the student’s ability to develop a hypothesis-based research proposal that addresses a specific question in modern chemistry.
 The proposal must be presented in written and oral forms.
 To distinguish the student’s abilities from those of the dissertation advisor, the student may not prepare a proposal related to dissertation research or to research being carried out by other members of the student’s laboratory.
 The examination tests the student’s ability to defend work described in the proposal and to demonstrate an understanding of the underlying concepts, experimental approaches and designs, and their limitations.
 Advancement to Ph.D. candidacy depends on successful completion of the oral examination.
-The qualifying examination process takes place during the spring of the first year after course work is completed.
+The qualifying examination process takes place during the spring of the second year after course work is completed.